Kaylah's Procedure on

 Our wonderful surgeons tried ETV, which is creating a pathway for the excess water in Kaylah's head but had a few challenges, so they decided to install a shunt, a small device to help drain the excess water from her head.
 We thank God for the wisdom and skills of our surgeons.
 "I am praying that everything goes well," Victoria said as she sat at our compound, seemingly worried.
 Please join us in prayer for baby Kaylah, and keep those encouraging messages coming for Victoria.

 Victoria having a motherly moment with Kaylah, "I am so surprised that she isn't crying as much here.
 At home, I wouldn't be able to do anything.
 I think she feels safe here," Victoria added.
 Baby Kaylah has no other complications and has been scheduled for an operation tomorrow.
 "I am so nervous and hopeful at the same time," Victoria opened up.
 Your prayers and words of encouragement are very much needed as Victoria and Kaylah start their healing journey.

 Send a Message to Kaylah

-We'll deliver your message to Kaylah at her hospital bed.
+We'll deliver your message to Kaylah as soon as we see her.